Art Therapy for Anxiety (and other challenges, too!) with Erin Kirkpatrick, MA, ATR, LPC

 There are also several online art and play applications that are also available as options to use with clients during remote therapy sessions as well.
 During the first couple of sessions, I will work with the client to determine their abilities and interests in making art remotely and we’ll take it from there!

-Compassionate Counseling St. Louis specializes in working with kids, teens, and young adults with anxiety-driven anger.
 With your background in providing therapy in schools, and love of working on behavioral problems, what overlap do you notice between anxiety and anger management issues?

 When an individual feels insecure or unsafe, they seek control over their environment.
 When they feel a loss of this needed control, those feelings of insecurity cause anxiety.

-I have found that anxiety can take on many forms, especially for children who may not yet have the language to verbalize their feelings.
-This anxiety can look like fear or timidity, but it can also look like anger (anxiety for some causes the "flight" response while for others it causes the "fight" response).
-Difficulty managing anxiety-induced anger can lead to conduct issues at home or in school.
+Difficulty managing anxiety-driven anger can lead to conduct issues at home or in school.
 Parents and teachers may not understand the cause of such extreme behaviors (punching walls, getting into fights with peers or pushing over desks), so these kids become identified as having "conduct issues."
 But, very often, it is anxiety and fear that are at the root of these anger issues.
 Luckily, a child doesn’t have to be defined by this anxiety, and with a little help, they can develop more appropriate skills to cope with anxiety and conquer these fears.

 Previous